 If your security team is feeling buried under endless CVEs, alert fatigue, and slow response cycles, you’re not alone.
 But there’s good news: You don’t have to accept this as your new normal.

-We just published A Guide to Building a Future-Proof Vulnerability Management Program — a practical resource packed with strategies for cutting through the noise.
+We just published Your Blueprint to Vulnerability Management, the Right Way — a practical resource packed with strategies for cutting through the noise.
 Read the full guide here.

 Here’s a preview of some of the most impactful ideas you can put into action today.